Visiting the Beefeater Gin Distillery

 Vauxhall in London is known for many things – the Oval cricket ground, a permanently traffic-snarled gyratory system, a disused gas works – but a pleasant afternoon drinking gin and tonics is not usually the first thing that springs to mind.

-However last Tuesday I did just that, having just been exploring the visitors’ centre at the Beefeater Distillery.
+However last Tuesday I did just that, having just been on the Beefeater Gin Distillery tour.

 It was in 1863 when pharmacist James Burrough bought a small distillery in Chelsea for £400 and after a decade of experimenting with different spirits and punches, and started making Beefeater gin, named after the Yeoman Warders of The Tower of London (who each get a bottle of Beefeater gin a year).

 After moving south of the river, first to Lambeth and then its current home at Mountford Place just off Kennington Lane, Beefeater started cranking up production, and now sells 20.7 million litres a year, exporting to more than 100 countries, particularly the US and Spain.

 Possibly inspired – or provoked – by the recent growth in the number of distilleries in the capital, such as Sipsmith in Hammersmith, Sacred Spirits Company in Highgate and the City of London Distillery just behind Fleet Street, Beefeater’s owner Pernod Ricard finally decided to open its doors to the drinking public.